luizhyamada/tottenham_analysis/README.md

 - The 2016/17 season was the best season for Tottenham in the last decade.
 They finished in second place with 86 points.
 - The 2015/16 season was key to achieving that success.
 Mauricio Pochettino was in his second season at the club, and new players were signed, such as Trippier, Alderweireld, and Son.
-- The The 2020/21 season was the worst in the last decade.
+- The 2020/21 season was the worst in the last decade.
 The team's performance was so poor that they sacked Jose Mourinho in April 2021.
-- The The 2015/16, 2016/17, and 2017/18 seasons were the top three seasons for the team.
+- The 2015/16, 2016/17, and 2017/18 seasons were the top three seasons for the team.
-- The The 2019/20, 2020/21 (under the management of Jose Mourinho), and the 2010/11 seasons were the top three worst seasons for the team.
+- The 2019/20, 2020/21 (under the management of Jose Mourinho), and the 2010/11 seasons were the top three worst seasons for the team.

 ## Goals Score and Wins
 ### Goals Scored x Conceded